Learn from the "Best of the Best" - the Great Game™ All-Stars

 ~ Jasmine Manabat, Accounts Receivable

-One MiniGame the team successful completed was called “Referral Roulette”—which was aimed at driving referrals from their current clients.
-The stakes were high, given that landing seven new jobs equates with $30,000 in new revenue.
+One MiniGame the team successfully completed was called “Referral Roulette”—which was aimed at driving referrals from their current clients.
+The stakes were high, given that landing seven new jobs equates to $30,000 in new revenue.
 In the end, the team nailed its goal—generating 39 new referral sources in 60 days—which won them a Casino Night as part of their annual Christmas party.

 Two areas Lewis would like the team to focus on leveling up in the coming year is getting better at mastering MiniGames and driving more financial literacy training to help the team improve the accuracy of its forward forecasts.

 “GGOB has had a very positive affect on our company.
 We already had what I would consider to be a good culture, but GGOB seems to have brought people even closer.
 It’s a rallying point and something we all pull together for.
 Everyone cares about our numbers, and we all push for great results.
 The gain share carrot is a fantastic way of creating unity.”

 For nearly 40 years, The Great Game of Business™ has helped organizations reach their highest potential and value.

 Tapping into the universal human need to win, GGOB educates your people in the rules of business, rallies them around a common goal, empowers them to see and improve the score, and engages them by giving them a stake in the outcome.